 How it works

 It works alongside 4K to give a greater contrast between light and dark – so you get to see detail even in the shadows – and delivers a broader spectrum of colours that are as close as you can get to real life.

 All you need to enjoy it is a TV that’s HDR compatible – which many 4K UHD TVs are.
 Check these ones out

 …and HDR encoded TV and video content.
 You’ll need an Ultra HD Blu-ray disc and Blu-ray player or access to Netflix and Amazon – both of which stream HDR shows and movies.

 The BBC is also well on the road to providing HDR content and has produced a trial programme – Blue Planet II – in this format.
 Find out more here

 You may not be able to watch this summer’s football tournament in HDR, but here’s what we’ve got to look forward to when HDR comes to sport…

 The beautiful game full of beautiful colour

-So everything from shirts and the stands to players’ boots and pundits’ ties would be bursting with colour.
+So everything from shirts and the stands to players’ boots and pundits’ ties will be bursting with colour.

-The dark shadows at the top of the stands, and the black sky beyond will be deep, inky black.
+One of the big perks of HDR is the definition and contrast it delivers.
+In HDR floodlights would shine as bright as the real thing, and the black sky beyond would be deep, inky black.
 The perfect contrast against the floodlit pitch.